timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 Note, this point of divergence has been identified by writers before.
 As described by psychologist Janoff-Bulman above,
+"the coping task of the victim" is that
-> Victims must rework the new [traumatic experience] data
+> [v]ictims must rework the new [traumatic experience] data
 > so as to make it fit and thereby maintain their old assumptions,
 > or they must revise their old assumptions in a way that
 > precludes the breakdown of the entire system